obiwanus/django-qurl/README.rst

     Parameters:
-            name=value: replace all values of name by one value name=None: remove all values of name
+            name=value: replace all values of name by one value
+            name--: remove all values of name
             name+=value: append a new value for name name-=value: remove the value of name with the value